This feature is part of The Football Italia Years

 Forthright and realistic as always, however, Scala recognised that the Gialloblu could not sustain a domestic challenge: “We neither had the mental stamina nor resilience to win the Scudetto,” the Parma tactician reflected, “but in a one-off game, I can honestly say we were as good as anyone.”

 Perhaps Scala’s greatest achievement lay in the simplicity of his overarching mantra: consistency.
-He resisted the temptation chop and change personnel, fostering a tight-knit group who were perfectly suited to his 5-3-2 system.
+He resisted the temptation to chop and change personnel, fostering a tight-knit group who were perfectly suited to his 5-3-2 system.
 But rulers such as Calisto Tanzi have always possessed a Machiavellian thirst for more and it was his meddling that ultimately led to Scala’s departure.
 The food tycoon desired a marquee name, a fuoriclasse who could change a game with the swing of a boot.
 A Scudetto title had become a priority.

 Barcelona’s former Ballon d’Or winner Hristo Stoichkov was thought to be that man.
-However, Parma paid an eye-watering fee of £10 million for a player in the twilight of his career.
+However, Parma paid an eye-watering fee of £10m for a player in the twilight of his career.
 Of course, that the Bulgarian’s arrival coincided with Parmalat’s expansion into Eastern Europe was wholly calculated.
 Tanzi was all about business and, as the Parmensi would later discover, his avarice knew no bounds.